 - if you think your turnover will be above £1,000 in the next tax year

 Most importantly, completing this section means that you have an official record of your self-employment, which will act as proof for eligibility for 30 hours free childcare, Tax Free Childcare or Maternity Allowance.

-If you do answer No to the question Was your turnover £1,000 or more in total from all self-employments? then you will not be given the self-employment section to complete on your return.
+If you answer No to the question Was your turnover £1,000 or more in total from all self-employments? then you will not be given the self-employment section to complete on your return.

-Come back next week when I will talk you through which figures you will need to collect and enter onto your return.
+Check out part two of my guide when I will talk you through which figures you will need to collect and enter onto your return.